testomatio/check-tests/README.md

 Once this action is enabled GitHub a bot will create a comment for each Pull Request with a list of all changed tests.

-This inforamation is useful to:
+This information is useful to:

-* track addition and removal of your tests
+* track addition and removal of tests
-* see overview of all tests in a project
+* protect from skipping tests
+* protect from using `.only` exclusive tests
+* automatically mark PR with `has tests` or `no tests` labels
-* manage tests within GitHub
+* review tests on GitHub

 ## Installation